Trackout Control MatsGround Protection Mats

 WYOMING SAGE GROUSE MANAGEMENT REQUIREMENT

-As of the 2019 Executive Order 2019-3, operators must determine if their project is within the Sage Grouse Core Area (SGCA), or other areas which are vital to the Sage Grouse habitat.
-If a project is within a protected area, the Wyoming Game and Fish Department reviews the planned project and issues a Letter of Consistency before stormwater permit authorization is granted.
+Under Executive Order 2019-3, operators must determine whether their project falls within a Sage-Grouse Core Area (SGCA).
+If it does, the Wyoming Game and Fish Department reviews the project and issues a Consistency Determination, which the Wyoming DEQ requires before granting stormwater permit coverage.
 See the Wyoming Game and Fish Management Website for more details.

 LGCP APPENDIX C 2.2: VEHICLE TRACKING CONTROL MEASURES

 The LGCP states that sediment tracking from the site must be minimized through BMPs, which may include aggregate surfacing or alternative measures.
 The permittee is also responsible for removing any sediment deposited on the public roadway.
-Sediment removal can be completed by sweeping, scraping, or other means that will not wash sediment into nearby storm drains.
-Operators are required to remove accumulated sediment within 24 hours or less, depending.
+Sediment removal can be completed by sweeping, scraping, or other means that prevent sediment from being washed into nearby storm drains.
+Operators are required to remove accumulated sediment within 24 hours or less, depending on the situation.

 Vehicle Tracking Control Measures, or Stabilized Construction Entrances, are often the first BMPs established during land development.
 Sediment entering the roadway from construction vehicles can pose a hazard to traffic and easily wash into storm drains, increasing maintenance on the drainage system and degrading water quality.